FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Abstract

 \section{Abstract}

 The rapid proliferation of surveillance cameras has increased the demand for automated violence detection.
 While CNNs and Transformers have shown success in extracting spatio-temporal features, they struggle with long-term dependencies and computational efficiency.
-We propose Dual Branch VideoMamba with Gated Class Token Fusion (GCTF), an efficient architecture combining a dual-branch design and a state-space model (SSM) backbone where one branch captures spatial features, while the other focuses on temporal dynamics, with continuous fusion via a gating mechanism.
-We also present a new benchmark by merging RWF-2000, RLVS, and VioPeru datasets in video violence detection, ensuring strict separation between training and testing sets.
-Our model achieves state-of-the-art performance on this benchmark offering an optimal balance between accuracy and computational efficiency, demonstrating the promise of SSMs for scalable, real-time surveillance violence detection.
+We propose FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion (GCTF), an efficient architecture combining a dual-branch design and a state-space model (SSM) backbone where one branch captures spatial features, while the other focuses on temporal dynamics.
+The model performs continuous fusion via a gating mechanism from the spatial branch into the temporal branch to enhance detection of violent activities even in challenging surveillance scenarios.
+We also present a new benchmark by merging RWF-2000, RLVS, SURV and VioPeru datasets in video violence detection, ensuring strict separation between training and testing sets.
+Experimental results demonstrate that our model achieves state-of-the-art performance on this benchmark and also on DVD dataset which is a recently introduced dataset on video violence detection, offering an optimal balance between accuracy and computational efficiency, demonstrating the promise of SSMs for scalable, resource efficient video violence detection.
+The code and pre-trained models are available at \url{https://github.com/damith92/FuseMamba-VD}.